rleir/virt-shoe/README.md

 ## Given a server with no operating system loaded, how quickly can you have it up ready to host virtual servers or containers?
 With this project, about an hour, mostly unattended.:sleeping:

 ### Introduction
 This project uses Cobbler, and Puppet.
 Virtualization uses OpenVZ (future: Docker, LXC and KVM).
+Many thanks to the folks in those projects; with their help, our task is easy.

 We have an alpha release: used by one person, in one environment.

 Hardware: we use HP 1U E5620 servers with 96G RAM and a few terabytes of disk space.
 Future: configurable to support other types of servers (loan me another kind of server so I can port to it).
 We need to experiment to learn what is the practical minimum RAM size.

 A support server serves PXE boot, and has the Puppet master.
 We named it Borvo2, and you will see this name upon occasion below.
-Install virt-shoe on the support server Borvo2, then follow the steps below to load a blank server.
+[Install virt-shoe](https://github.com/rleir/virt-shoe/blob/master/Installation.md) on the support server Borvo2, then follow the steps below to load a blank server.

 ### Steps